-The following weekend, Uge, Agus and I packed up the van with Sergio and Marc (whom I should have mentioned by now because they went to Lourdes with us and have been generally present for all of my time here), a really nice girl named Bea, and two guys I had never met before but who ended up being awesome: Alberto and Juan.
+The following weekend, Uge, Agus and I packed up the van with Sergio and Marc (whom I should have mentioned by now because they went to Lourdes with us and have been generally present for all of my time here).
+With us was a really nice girl named Bea, and two guys I had never met before but who ended up being awesome: Alberto and Juan.
+Why?
 Because we were headed to Pamplona to participate in the most highly-stereotyped Spanish culture activity there is: San Fermin!
 More commonly known as . . . running with the bulls!

-Like the one above, every picture in this entry is taken from the Internet, because the weekend proved to be one in which taking your phone anywhere was as good as asking someone to steal it or dropping it in the toilet of a dirty restaurant bathroom.
+Like the one above, every picture in this entry is taken from the Internet, because the weekend proved to be one in which taking your phone anywhere was as good as dropping it in the toilet of a dirty restaurant bathroom.
 Pamplona was a giant party.

 - The bulls run in the afternoon.